Installation

 Initialize in your project

-You must run init in every project. quint-code runs as an MCP plugin inside your AI tool — not as a standalone agent.
+You must run init in every project. haft runs as an MCP plugin inside your AI tool — not as a standalone agent.
 Each project needs its own MCP config with a unique project ID and path.
 A global MCP config pointing to a single project will silently send all artifacts to that project, even when you're working in a different directory.

 CLI tools (Claude Code, Gemini CLI, Codex CLI) always launch from the current directory, so this mostly works transparently.
 IDE-based tools (Cursor, Windsurf) may behave differently — if something goes wrong, run init in the correct directory and restart the tool.